renekreijveld/livechecklist/Checklist.English.md

 ## Admin Tools Pro
 * Admin Tools Pro installed and configured
 * Admin Tools Pro Never block these IPs [your own IP-address]
-* Block access to /administrator
+* Block access to /administrator with admin secret URL parameter or use IP whitelist for /administrator

 ## JCE Editor
 * optimized profile added/configured?